-Invasion: Prostate - seminal
+Invasion: Prostate - seminal vesicle

-vesicle angle
+Tumor extends into the space between the prostate base and the

-Tumor extends into the space between the prostate base and the seminal vesicle
+Invasion: Seminal vesicle Seminal vesicle invasion SVI

-Invasion: Seminal vesicle Seminal vesicle invasion SVI Tumor extension into seminal vesicle There are 3 types:
+Tumor extension into seminal vesicle There are 3 types:

-1. Tumor extension along the ejaculatory ducts into the seminal vesicle above the base of the prostate; focal T2 hypointense signal within and/or along the seminal vesicle; enlargement and T2 hypointensity within the lumen of seminal vesicle; Restricted diffusion within the lumen of seminal vesicle; Enhancement along or within the lumen of seminal vesicle; Obliteration of the prostate-seminal vesicle angle into and around the seminal vesicle enhancing mass in distal seminal vesicle
+- Tumor extension along the ejaculatory ducts into the seminal vesicle above the base of the prostate; focal T2 hypointense signal within and/or along the seminal vesicle; enlargement and T2 hypointensity within the lumen of seminal vesicle; Restricted diffusion within the lumen of seminal vesicle; Enhancement along or within the lumen of seminal vesicle; Obliteration of the prostate-seminal vesicle angle - 2.
+Direct extra-glandular tumor extension from the base of the prostate into and around the seminal vesicle - 3.
+Metachronous tumor deposit -separate focal T2 hypointense signal, enhancing mass in distal seminal vesicle